 Key Features of Site Explorer’s Link Data

 The second key feature is Top Content.
-This feature allows to look at how specific pages on a URL perform.
+This feature allows you to look at how specific pages on a URL performs.
 You can sift and sort by links, shares, or Ahrefs weighted importance score.

 The third key feature is Top Referring Content.
 This feature shows you what content on the Internet that has a link to the URL you are exploring has the most links/shares or estimated traffic.
 You can get a ballpark estimate of what links send referral traffic to your URL.

 The fourth and last key feature appears in both Inbound and Outbound Links – and that is Broken Links.
 This feature shows you which links are linking to or linking out to a URL that no longer exists.